The Overwhelmed Brain

 What is the solution?
 Should those you love be more tolerant of hurtful behavior or should they put you in your place, telling you to stop or else?

-Filed Under: anger, Codependency, Control, Dysfunction, Emotional Abuse, Marriage, Podcast Episode, Relationships Tagged With: How much bad behavior can I tolerate?, How tolerant of bad behavior should I be?, Other people make my problem their problem
+Filed Under: anger, Codependency, Control, Dysfunction, Emotional Abuse, Marriage, Relationships Tagged With: How much bad behavior can I tolerate?, How tolerant of bad behavior should I be?, Other people make my problem their problem

 When tiny compromises lead to resentments